BlastWind/journey-through-formal-methods/src/dependently_typed_languages/coq/program_verification.md

 There are five constructors that builds larger programs out of smaller ones: `E_Seq`, `E_WhileTrue`, `E_WhileFalse`, `E_IfTrue` and `E_IfFalse`.
 We need to show congruence for each of these separately.

+TODO: Though `ceval` is a relation, it is a partial function!
+But what if we add non-determinism to it?